 Castle brief reflection: Part 1

-After experimenting with a broad range of concepts, techniques and materials, I ended up focusing on glass and screenprint as mediums.
-They are both a good fit for what I want to make and I have a great relationship with the technicians in both studios, which helps the work flow easy.
+After experimenting with a broad range of concepts, techniques and materials, I did end up focusing on glass and screen-print as mediums.
+They are a good fit for what I want to make and I have a great relationship with the technicians in both studios, which helps the work flow easy.

-Broadly, I am making work that looks at translation and generates playful and thought provoking paradox through semiotics.
+Broadly speaking, I am still making work that looks at translation and generates playful and thought provoking paradox through semiotics.

 If I can cast it well and then cold work the glass effectively enough to make my rabbit mold slump cast really look like jelly, then these opposing qualities will generate a visceral and complicated experience for the viewer.